3 Reasons Your Website Isn’t Making Money (And How To Fix It)

 At Cordelia Labs, we run tests on a client’s page to identify spots where users are doing the most clicking, scrolling, and swiping.
 We use a digital heat mapping tool called Hotjar, which records interactions on a web page.

 Hotjar will identify the “hottest” places on the page, so we can optimize the page’s layout to maximize that activity.
-This helps increase conversions on that page.
+You’ll also get a sense of underutilized resources, such as CTA buttons that aren’t being used.
+This knowledge can help you create a plan to increase conversions on that page.

-You can install Google Optimize on your website through Google Tag Manager.
+VWO is a a powerful testing and analytics tool that is free for A/B testing up to 50,000 visitors on your site.
 This tool allows you to make adjustments to the front-end user interface (UI) of your website without resorting to huge overall changes.

 After running a test for 1-2 weeks, you can determine what color that web page should be to maximize your conversions.
 This is great for design experimentation!

-The best way to maximize the effectiveness of Hotjar and Google Optimize is to send traffic to your site by reaching customers through paid media, which we’re going to talk more about.
+The best way to maximize the effectiveness of Hotjar and VWO is to send traffic to your site by reaching customers through paid media, which we’re going to talk more about.

 You might be getting traffic, but maybe these aren’t the people you’re trying to reach.
-Poorly designed SEO can miss the ideal audience, and CRO only works if you’re bringing in ideal customers.
+Organic search isn’t the only channel to reach an ideal audience, and CRO only works if you’re bringing in ideal customers.
 So when organic isn’t working quickly or successfully enough, using paid advertising is a great way to go.

 Not every business should dive straight into paid ads, especially not before they have a solid SEO strategy in place (always start with organic).